ajmed/cmsc425-prog1/README.md

 ## Known issues

-* When moving to a corner and then tilting hard in the opposite direction, the ball will sort of dip into the floor.
+* When moving to a corner and then tilting hard in the opposite direction, the ball will fall through the floor.
 I think the motion updates faster than the collision and the ball will sink before realizing it was collided with.
 * When loading up Unity, make sure to give it time to load the wooden planks (texture for board).
 They were loading very slowly on start-up for me.

 ## External resources